Simple Ways to See How Fit You Are

 Deal with it by making the stairs your mission.
 Once a day for a week, walk up and down a flight of stairs.
 Each week, add half a flight.
 Keep doing that until you can go up and down at least five times, without getting out of breath.

-Test Two: Do a push up.
-Actually, see if you can do at least 10 of them.
-I’m talking about traditional push ups, no knees allowed.
+Test Two: Do a push-up.
+See if you can do at least 10 of them.
+I’m talking about traditional push-ups, no knees allowed.
 They work your chest, triceps, core and almost every other muscle in your upper body.
 Muscles you’ll need to pick yourself up if you fall or move things in your home.

-Take the standard push up position laying face down, toes flexed, with the palms of you hand on the ground slightly wider than shoulder width apart.
+Take the standard push-up position laying face down, toes flexed, with the palms of your hand on the ground slightly wider than shoulder-width apart.
 The heel of your hands should be in line with your lower chest.